CodeGlassDotIO/Docs/_docs/features/JetbrainsEditors.md

 ![assets/img/Features/JetBrainsSupport/EnvironmentSettings.png](../../assets/img/Features/JetBrainsSupport/EnvironmentSettings.png)

 If you now run your application and switch back to CodeGlass, you can see that a new instance has been added.
-Everytime you run your application a new instance will be added here.
+Every time you run your application a new instance will be added here.

 ![assets/img/Features/JetBrainsSupport/RunningApplication.png](../../assets/img/Features/JetBrainsSupport/RunningApplication.png)

 ## Trouble Shooting
 If your instance is not showing up after following the steps above and running your application, validate the following things.
 * Is `CG_ENABLE` set to '1' in the environment settings in Rider?
-* Try readding the value of `CG_TOKEN` in the environment settings by getting the token from CodeGlass.
+* Try re-adding the value of `CG_TOKEN` in the environment settings by getting the token from CodeGlass.
 It is possible that CodeGlass invalidated your previous token.
 * Validate that the path of `CORECLR_PROFILER_PATH_32`, `CORECLR_PROFILER_PATH_64`, `COR_PROFILER_PATH_32` and `COR_PROFILER_PATH_64` are pointing to a valid path.

 If you checked these things and keep on having problems, feel free to join our [Discord server](https://discord.com/invite/ytczAxSmX4){:target="_blank"} and ask a question.